Herb-Wright/herbies-thoughts/posts/overfitting_is_fine/index.md

 So, go exactly fit your data—overfitting is fine, actually.
 Then, when your test set performance sucks, probably get more/better data instead of making your model smaller.
 If you really want to improve your model, make it bigger—or better yet, choose an expressive model class that contains invariances or biases specific to your problem.
 Things like using a convolutional neural network for images or using Eikonal regularization for your neural SDF [@gropp2020implicit].
 Exploit the structure of your problem.
 But fitting that into the bias-variance, overfitting, and scaling laws story might deserve its own post.

-**Note:** *As explored by [@belkin2019reconciling], neural networks aren't the only learning algorithm that gets better as it interpolates; kernels do this and are pretty cool.
+**Note:** *As explored by [@belkin2019reconciling], neural networks aren't the only learning algorithm that gets better as it interpolates; kernel methods do this and are pretty cool.
 Also, a nearest neighbor approach—basically a database lookup—can both interpolate and generalize.*

 ## References